edgor17/Haar-Like-Metric-Learning/README.md

 ![boxplot](https://github.com/edgor17/Haar-Like-Metric-Learning/assets/87628022/76fc8541-9867-4ea5-a60d-92589eca4c8b)

-This plot allows us to very clearly see which coordinates can distinguish which body habitats
+This plot allows us to very clearly see which coordinates can distinguish which body habitats.